 Written by Herald-News

-Funeral services were held Thursday, Jan.
-15, at the Brockton Cultural Center in Brockton.
-Cremation followed.
+Funeral services were held at 11 a.m. on Wednesday, March 25, at the Clayton Stevenson Memorial Chapel in Wolf Point.
+Interment was at Oswego Presbyterian Cemetery.
 Clayton Stevenson Memorial Chapel was entrusted with arrangements.

 Written by Herald-News